Ratstail91/Toy/docs/spec.md

 ## Assert

 The `assert` keyword takes 2 parameters, separated by a comma.
-If the first parameter resolves to be falsy, then the program terminates, and the value of the second parameter is displayed to the user as an error.
+If the first parameter resolves to be false or is null, then the program terminates, and the value of the second parameter is displayed to the user as an error.
 By default, the error is printed to stderr, but this can be overwritten by the host program.

 ```
 assert true, "This is fine"; //Good!